 The safety of everyone at the port must take priority over the speed of operations.
 All personnel, from dockworkers to crane operators, truck drivers to helicopter pilots, must be careful to avoid any accidents while conducting business at port.
 If management fails to diligently direct any of these activities, crew members could suffer serious accidents (or worse) when their vessels arrive in port.
 Vessels collide, cargo gets dropped, and machinery breaks down without proper care.

 Steps to increase port safety include:

-- Do not underestimate adverse weather, such as heavy rains and winds
+- Don't underestimate heavy rains and winds.

-- Encourage personnel to report any unsafe practices immediately
+- Encourage personnel to report unsafe practices.

-- Perform routine maintenance on all cranes, vessels, safety gear, and other equipment
+- Perform routine maintenance on all cranes, vessels, safety gear, and other equipment.

-- Provide adequate lighting for all operations
+- Provide adequate lighting for all operations.

-- Train all staff on any relevant processes
+- Train all staff on any relevant processes.

 Diligent management of a port's operation can greatly decrease the risk to workers both off and on ships that are docked there.
 The Occupational Safety & Health Administration (OSHA) offers information on marine terminal industries, including many cargo processes at port, with information on hazard, gear regulations, and other safety topics.
+Read it here!